suphi1989/ContactReport/ContactReportApp/README.md

 # ContactReport
-Contact Report Project is two rest api to get all people with the same adress....
+Contact Report Project is two rest api to get all people with the same adress.